 But I’m just a small company.
 Who and why would anyone want to mess with my site?
 I’m not a well known important person so what’s the deal?

 And that human?
 He’s just sitting back waiting and watching and eating snacks, watching tv or napping.
 There’s no rhyme or reason to most of the sites that get hacked.
 That’s the problem.
-They don’t about you or your website.
+They don’t care about you or your website.
 They have only one agenda and only care about finding places on the website to break in and wreak havoc.

-Another way to look at it is your home.
+Let’s look at maintenance for your home.

-Don’t panic… We are ready to help you!
+Don’t panic.
+We are ready to help you!

 At the very least, by having a website audit performed, you are taking the first step in identifying problematic areas and even receive an estimate for a maintenance plan appropriate for your business.
 But you have to take action, now.
 You wouldn’t until AFTER you get into a car accident to sign up for auto insurance expecting results, right?
-That never ends well and you’ll wish you did something about it sooner.
+That never ends well, and you’ll wish you did something about it sooner.

 Don’t wait until it’s too late.
 Let’s talk, today!

 Do you have more questions before getting started on your next project?
 Please send us a quick message and let us know what’s on your mind.
-We look forward to hearing from you!